GST Taxpayer Category in India

 GST

-Goods and Services Tax (GST) has come into effect on July 1, 2017, and is one of the major changes in indirect taxation, like an important reform in indirect taxation in India.
+Goods and Services Tax (GST) came into effect on July 1, 2017, and is one of the major changes in indirect taxation in India.
 This was supposed to pour goods and services into one common national market and consequently eliminate most of the varying tax frameworks prevailing in the country.
 GST, with a tagline of “One Nation, One Tax,” integrates various taxes ranging from Central Excise Duty to Service Tax and VAT into a single regime.
 It has a dual structure under which both national and state governments levy the GST as a “single tax” under three denominations: Central GST (CGST), State GST (SGST) and Integrated GST (IGST) for the transaction being executed outside of the state.

 GST, which is a destination tax, that is, it is imposed when consumed rather than when produced, refers to the consumption point.
 Thus, it is further bifurcated into several tax slabs of 0%, 5%, 12%, 18% and lastly 28%, as per the classification of goods and services.
 Basic products are taxed at lower percentages, whereas luxury or non-essential products are charged higher tax slabs.
 Businesses are required to enrol on GST and periodically file returns, which increases compliance and reduces tax evasion with the help of digital platforms such as the GST Network or GSTN.